 I build data organizations that actually work — and now I'm doing it with AI agents

 Twenty-plus years in financial services data, from mortgage ops to running the enterprise data org at the nation's largest independent broker-dealer.
-Now I'm designing agentic AI systems that are transforming data environments 10x faster than traditional approaches.
+Now I'm designing and shipping agentic AI systems into production in a regulated industry — with the governance, guardrails, and human checkpoints that make autonomous systems something you can actually trust.
 I don't just think AI-first at work — I manage my own investment portfolio with a 9-agent AI system that I can query by voice through Siri.
 Same leadership principles, radically different toolbox.

 Two LangGraph pipelines power different sides of portfolio management.
 The Analysis Pipeline runs 9 agents in 3 tiers — scanning macro, tracking congressional trades, analyzing fundamentals, and synthesizing recommendations with Haiku-powered context routing between tiers.
 The Allocation Builder takes a target model and has 7 agents hunt for specific stocks and ETFs to construct a portfolio from scratch, with side-by-side scenario comparison.
 I can query either by voice through Siri or pull up the React dashboard on my phone.

-I've been doing data work in financial services for over twenty years — mortgage, broker-dealer, fintech infrastructure, insurtech.
+I've been doing data work in financial services for over twenty years — mortgage, capital markets, wealth management, and P&C insurance.
 Every stop taught me something different about what makes data organizations succeed (and what makes them fail).

-Right now I'm leading an agentic AI programme that's getting 10x acceleration on data environment transformations.
-We're using AWS Kiro, Google Agentspace, Claude Code, and Snowflake Cortex to do in days what used to take months.
+Right now I'm leading an agentic AI programme that takes autonomous agents from prototype to production on real enterprise data work — we standardised on Claude Code as the agentic dev surface and Snowflake Cortex for AI inside the data platform, all wrapped in a governance framework with guardrails and human checkpoints.
 It's the most exciting work I've done in my career, and it's not close.

 I'm a firm believer that AI without governance is just chaos with better marketing.
 Every agent my team deploys has guardrails, human checkpoints, audit trails, and an off switch.
 In financial services, that's not optional — it's the whole point.

 I don't just talk about AI strategy in meetings.
 I'm designing agents, writing skills, building orchestration frameworks, and shipping results.
-The 10x number isn't a slide deck — it's what my team is actually delivering.
+This isn't slideware — my team runs these systems in production, with the guardrails to match.

-Insurance, wealth management, lending, fintech — I speak the language.
+Capital markets, P&C insurance, wealth management, lending — I speak the language.
 Regulatory constraints, compliance data, risk environments.
 This is my home turf.

 The technology is the easy part.
 Getting people to trust data, adopt new tools, and change how they work — that's where most transformations die.
-I've done it four times across four very different organizations.
+I've led six of them — big-data and cloud platforms and a data mesh at a $900B broker-dealer, then a ground-up warehouse and the org redesign to run it at a P&C insurance company.

 I've built data orgs from scratch, inherited legacy messes, and figured out how to make both work.
 The common thread is always the same: get the right people, give them clarity, remove the blockers, and measure what matters.